 It’s Martin Luther King Day.
-Cities around the nation will have annual parades and celebratory gestures in honor of the man, who had a specific dream.
+Cities around the nation will have annual parades and celebratory gestures in honor of the man who had a THE dream.

 However, this M.L.K day feels quite different from the previous ones.

 Here’s why, President Obama, our first black president, gave a farewell speech last Tuesday.
 It was a beautiful farewell to a standup man, met with hostility and disapproval simply because he is black.

 Despite his credentials, clean record, poise as a leader, some could not accept a black man being a leader, being president.
 After all, history made its best attempt to ensure it wouldn’t happen.

 Too soon, a man will take office who is making it his point to erase President Obama’s legacy and Dr. King’s dream.
 Not only that, he is stripping all diversity and reverting to a government where the representation in the White House is rich, white men.